gguillotte/mdsrd5/README.md

 #### Known issues (since resolved)

+-   Parentheses for many creatures' and monsters' senses, average damage values, and ability checks were imbalanced, namely with a closed parentheses but no opening parentheses.
+This was due to the poor text encoding in the source PDF, which caused readers to either omit spaces or transpose them with parentheses, hyphens, other punctuation, or even other letters.
 -   Due to a processing issue, the list of miscellaneous creatures was included multiple times.
 -   The document width expanded to fit tables on narrow viewports, forcing users to scroll to reach the return-to-top button.